kjzamora/ATM/README.md

 # ATM C# Project

+This is a console-based application simulating an ATM's' menu options.
 With this project, I had 3 main goals:

 - Create my first C# program and familiarize myself with the sytatx
-- Introduce myself to MySQL and the interactions between the program and an external database
+- Introduce myself to MySQL and the interactions between a program and an external database
 - Attempt to properly implement and familiarize myself with the SOLID principles

 ## Dependencies